How to Identify Hypoglycemia

 - 4 oz. (or ½ cup) of juice or sweetened soda (not diet)

 - 1 tablespoon of honey, sugar or corn syrup

 - Hard candies, jelly beans or gumdrops (read label for serving size; aim for 15 grams)

 Q: What if I pass out and can’t help myself?

 A: This is a medical emergency.
-It’s important to plan ahead for times you can’t respond.
-Make sure you have a friend, relative or neighbor on call if you’re sensing an emergency.
+It’s important to plan ahead for times you can’t answer.
+Make sure you have a friend, family member or neighbor on call, if you’re sensing an emergency.
 A prescription drug called glucagon can be injected for quick relief.
-Anyone you might call on for help should be instructed on using this kit.
-They may want to give you insulin, but that is not what your body needs.
-And work out with your family or friends when to call 911.
-Consider wearing a medical bracelet indicating that you have diabetes.
-Better yet, keep a carbohydrate response (snack, glucose) on hand to avert an emergency.
+Anyone you might call for help should be taught how to use this kit.
+Think about wearing a medical ID bracelet.
+And keep a snack on hand at all times.

-Hypoglycemia prevention starts with following your diabetes treatment plan for timing of meals, medications and exercise.
-Learn about the symptoms of low blood sugar and monitor your own reactions.
-Anticipating and treating a potential problem is much better than having to deal with an emergency!
-Your doctor can help you prepare.
+Hypoglycemia prevention starts with following your diabetes treatment plan for timing meals, medications and exercise.
+Learn to spot the signs of low blood sugar and recognize when you might be having a reaction.
+Anticipating and treating a potential problem is always better than having an emergency!

 By Ginny Greene, Contributing Editor

 National Institutes of Health.
 National Diabetes Information Clearinghouse.
 Hypoglycemia.
-Accessed: October 28, 2015.
+Accessed July 26, 2019.

 American Diabetes Association.
 Hypoglycemia (low blood glucose).
 Accessed July 26, 2019.